-Clinical testing involves the administration of the drug or biologic to healthy human volunteers or to patients under the supervision of a qualified principal investigator, usually a physician, pursuant to an FDA reviewed IND 'protocol,' or clinical plan.
-Clinical trials are typically conducted in three sequential phases, but the phases may overlap.
+Typically, clinical testing involves the administration of the drug or biological product first to healthy human volunteers and then to patients with conditions needing treatment under the supervision of a qualified principal investigator, usually a physician, pursuant to an FDA reviewed (via the IND submission) 'protocol,' or clinical plan.
+This latter details matters such as a description of the condition to be treated, the objectives of the study, a description of the patient population eligible for the study and the parameters to be used to monitor safety and efficacy.

+Clinical trials are time-consuming and costly, and typically are conducted in three sequential phases, which sometimes may overlap.
 Phase I trials consist of testing the product in a small number of patients or normal volunteers, primarily for safety, in one or more dosages, as well as characterization of a drug's pharmacokinetic and/or pharmacodynamic profile.
-In phase II, in addition to safety, the efficacy of the product is evaluated in a patient population.
-Phase III trials typically involve additional testing for safety and clinical efficacy and an expanded population at geographically dispersed sites.
-All patients involved in a clinical trial must provide informed consent prior to their participation.
-The FDA may order the temporary or permanent discontinuance of a clinical trial at any time for a variety of reasons, particularly if safety concerns arise.
-Such holds can cause substantial delay and in some cases may require abandonment of a product.
-These clinical studies must be conducted in conformance with FDA's bioresearch monitoring regulations and/or internationally recognized guidance (such as ICH).
+In phase II, in addition to safety, the product is studied in a patient population to evaluate the product's efficacy for the specific, targeted indications and to determine dosage tolerance and optimal dosage.
+Phase III trials typically involve additional testing for safety and clinical efficacy in an expanded patient population at geographically dispersed sites.
+With limited exceptions, all patients involved in a clinical trial must provide informed consent prior to their participation.
+Meeting clinical endpoints in early stage clinical trials does not assure success in later stage clinical trials.
+Phase I, II, and III testing may not be completed successfully within any specified time period, if at all.

+The FDA monitors the progress of each clinical trial phase conducted under an IND and may, at its discretion, reevaluate, alter, suspend or terminate clinical trials at any point in this process for various reasons, including a finding that patients are being exposed to an unacceptable health risk or a determination that it is unethical to continue the study.
+The FDA can also request additional clinical trials be conducted as a condition to product approval.
+The IRB also may order the temporary or permanent discontinuance of a clinical trial at any time for a variety of reasons, particularly if safety concerns arise.
+Such holds can cause substantial delay and in some cases may require abandonment of product development.
+These clinical studies must be conducted in conformance with the FDA's bioresearch monitoring regulations and/or internationally recognized guidance (such as ICH, or International Conference on Harmonization).